rdz-oss/BattyBirdNET-Pi/README.md

-## BatNET-Pi - Automated ultra-sonic audio processing and bat ID
+## BatNET-Pi - Automated real-time bat detector

 **Note: The system is under heavy development and not (as yet) fit for production use.
 You are welcome to try it and send feedback.**
 ## Purpose